getlantern/lantern-client/README.md

 # Lantern Android

-## Overview
+Lantern Android is an app that uses the [VpnService][https://developer.android.com/reference/android/net/VpnService] API to intercept and reroute all device traffic to the Lantern circumvention tool.

-Lantern Android is an app that uses the Android [VpnService][4] API to intercept and reroute all device traffic to the Lantern circumvention tool.
+## Usage

 This project is meant to be used inside of the context of a local clone of https://github.com/getlantern/lantern-build.